-4.4.6 Spin in a centrifuge at high speed (≥10,000 rpm) for 3-5 minutes, transfer 200-500 $\mu\ell$ of the supernatant to an EZ1 sample tube and proceed to 4.8.
+4.4.6 Spin in a centrifuge at high speed ($\geq 10,000$ rpm) for 3-5 minutes, transfer 200-500 $\mu\ell$ of the supernatant to an EZ1 sample tube and proceed to 4.8.

-Note: For aged bones, it may be necessary to process multiple samples and combine the extracts prior to proceeding to quantification.
+Note: For aged bones, it may be necessary to process multiple samples

-4.5 MANUAL EZ1 DIFFERENTIAL EXTRACTION OF SEMEN-CONTAINING SAMPLES:

-Note: For removal of sample from mounted slide, see 4.9.
+4.5 MANUAL EZ1 DIFFERENTIAL EXTRACTION OF SEMEN-CONTAINING SAMPLES: Note: For removal of sample from mounted slide, see 4.9.

-- 4.5.1 Place cutting/sample (the size of sample used will be case dependent and based upon microscopic exam and total sample amount) into an EZ1 sample tube (the sample may optionally be placed in a spin tube for ease of piggyback centrifugation) and add ${\sim}150\mu\ell$ PBS.
-Agitate the substrate to loosen cellular material and place at 4°C for 1-4 hours (up to overnight). - 4.5.2 Sonicate samples for ~20 minutes to loosen cellular material from the substrate and perform piggyback/spin basket centrifugation for 3-5 minutes.
-Without disturbing the pellet, remove all but $\sim 10-50\mu\ell$ of the supernatant and discard. - 4.5.3 To the remaining cell pellet and substrate (if present) add the following:
+- 4.5.1 Place cutting/sample (the size of sample used will be case dependent and based upon microscopic exam or Y-screen results and total sample amount) into an EZ1 sample tube (the sample may optionally be placed in a spin tube or QIAcube tube for ease of piggyback centrifugation) and add $\sim 150 \mu \ell$ PBS.
+Agitate the substrate to loosen cellular material and place at 4°C for 1-4 hours (up to overnight). - 4.5.2 Sonicate samples for \sim 20 minutes to loosen cellular material from the substrate and perform piggyback/spin basket centrifugation for 3-5 minutes.
+Without disturbing the pellet, remove all but \sim 10-50 $\mu\ell$ of the supernatant and discard. - 4.5.3 To the remaining cell pellet and substrate (if present) add the following: $190\mu\ell$ SEB